-You can park your trusty RV on the southern edge of the forest and explore the village of Batsto, a former glassmaking industrial center that now has 33 historic structures and buildings, best of which is the Batsto Mansion, the old general store, and the sawmill.
-Take a scenic hike on the Batona Trail, which covers over 50 miles and connects Brendan T. Byrne, Bass River State, and Wharton State Forests.
+You can park your trusty RV on the southern edge of the forest and explore the village of Batsto, a former glassmaking industrial center that now has 33 historic structures and buildings, the best of which are the Batsto Mansion, the old general store, and the sawmill.
+Take a scenic hike on the Batona Trail, which covers over 50 miles and connects Brendan T. Byrne State Forest, Bass River State Park, and Wharton State Forests.
 Hiking isn’t the only thing you can do once you set up your rig.
 Horseback riding, hunting, fishing, swimming, and boating are all popular past times for RVers.
 Don’t forget to bring your binoculars in your campervan too since you can see dozens of native birds such as eagles, hawks, and owls.

 Whether you prefer pitching your tent or staying warm inside your RV, the campgrounds of Wharton State Forest will show you the most exceptional hospitality you can ever ask for.
 Some of the campsites are pet-friendly, so you can even bring your furry friend along on the adventure in the great outdoors.
 Close enough to the beach and the casinos of Atlantic City, Wharton State Forest will surely provide everything you need for a memorable experience with a whole lot of fresh air!

 Wharton State Forest is located in central New Jersey, roughly between Cherry Hill and Atlantic City.
 You should have no trouble getting to the park since its close to major thoroughfares like US-206 and US-30.
 The use of vehicles is permitted on the forest roads, but not on forest lands.
 Wharton State Forest has many access points that are easy enough to go through; however, keep in mind that RVs longer than 22 feet will have a hard time accessing the campgrounds.